iamwalter/azure_app_config/README.md

 To get if a feature is enabled, use the `getFeatureEnabled` method.

     final enabled = await getFeatureEnabled("example_key", "example_tag");

-If an error occurs during a call, `null` will be returned.

 ---

 ### FeatureFilters